julianchurchill/text-adventure/README.md

 Bugs

-- [BUG] Invisible items appear in the 'use with' list - e.g. cider bottle after giving it to fisherman
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).